Cooperative Research Programs Division

 Hazardous Materials Cooperative Research Program

 The HMCRP is a stakeholder-driven, problem-solving program, researching real-world, day-to-day operational issues in hazardous materials transportation with near- to mid-term time frames.
 The program, which began in late 2006, is sponsored by the Pipeline and Hazardous Materials Safety Administration of the U.S. Department of Transportation.
+The HMCRP was not reauthorized in the MAP-21 surface transportation legislation.
+However, work on previously approved projects will continue until completed.

 National Cooperative Rail Research Program

 The NCRRP, initiated in Spring 2012, conducts applied research on problems that are shared by freight, intercity passenger (including high speed rail) and commuter rail operators.
 Authorized in the Passenger Rail Investment and Improvement Act, the NCRRP undertakes research and other technical activities in a variety of rail subject areas, including design, construction, maintenance, operations, safety, security, policy, planning, human resources, and administration.
 The program is sponsored by the Federal Railroad Administration (FRA), with program oversight provided by an independent governing board (the NCRRP Oversight Committee) appointed by the Secretary, U.S. DOT.
+One year of funding was provided for the program, with no additional funding thereafter.
+Work on previously approved projects will continue until completed.

 Under all of these programs, TRB organizes panels of experts to provide guidance on technical aspects of the research and to translate the problems into project statements with well-defined objectives.
 Research proposals are then solicited from private and public research organizations with capability and experience in the problem areas to be studied.
 The technical panels review the proposals, recommend contract awards, monitor research in progress, provide technical guidance, and determine the acceptability of the final reports.
 More than 3,000 experienced practitioners and research specialists currently serve on Cooperative Research Program panels.
 TRB also manages programs of smaller studies focused on synthesizing current practices and analyzing legal issues in the NCHRP, TCRP, and ACRP programs.
 Findings and publications from these synthesis and legal research projects have been well received by highway, transit, and airport practitioners.